 2018: In some schools, PE is approached as a dispensable subject.
 Few use monitoring systems to measure participation and impact, instead relying on attendance.
 Growing anxieties associated with religion, inclusivity and safeguarding are leading to less support from parents.

-Amaven Action Plan: PE & Sport Premium funding is in place to help schools deliver better PE, a broader range of sports and increased engagement.
+Amaven Action Plan for 2019: PE & Sport Premium funding is in place to help schools deliver better PE, a broader range of sports and increased engagement.
 With Impact Reports and fitness monitoring from Amaven, it’s easy to identify weak points and spend in the right areas.

 Fitness & Motor Skills Development